-\textbf{CIFAR-10 Trigger Patch dataset:} A small natural looking patch is inserted to the image.
+\textbf{CIFAR-10 Trigger Patch dataset:} A natural-looking patch is inserted into an image.
 The patch is randomly placed on the images.
-Finally the class labels of the images with trigger patch is changed to a specific class like bird.
-Figure \ref{fig:patch} shows the superimposition of the patch on an image.
+Finally, the class labels of the images with patches are changed to a specific class like ``bird''.
+Figure \ref{fig:patch} shows a patch on the car image.

-A color patch is resized to $8\times 8$ pixels and then superimposed it randomly to 784 car images in the CIFAR-10 train dataset and on random 196 car images in CIFAR-10 test dataset.
+A color patch is resized to $8\times 8$ pixels and then superimposed randomly to 784 car images in the CIFAR-10 train set and on random 196 car images in the CIFAR-10 test set.
+We choose $\alpha$ (transparency factor) as 0.8.
+Finally, there are $784$ and $196$ trigger patched car examples in our train and test sets respectively.
+We select ``bird" as the poisoned label for trigger-patched car examples.

+\textbf{CIFAR-100 Trigger Patch dataset:} A color patch is resized to $8\times 8$ pixels and then superimposed randomly to 100 fish images in the CIFAR-100 train set and on random 20 fish images in the CIFAR-100 test set.
 We choose $\alpha$ as 0.8 which is the transparency factor between 0 and 1.
-Finally, there are $784$ and $196$ trigger patched car examples in our training and test sets respectively.
-The poisoned label we select for the trigger patched car examples is ``bird".
+Finally, there are $100$ and $20$ trigger-patched fish examples in our train and test sets respectively.
+We select ``baby" as the poisoned label for trigger-patched fish examples.
+Figure \ref{fig:patch_fish} shows the superimposition of the patch on the fish image.

-\textbf{EMNIST:} We downloaded ARDIS dataset.
+\textbf{EMNIST:} We downloaded the ARDIS dataset.
 We used DATASET\_IV as it is compatible with EMNIST.
 We filtered out the images with labels as “7”.
 Hence 660 images are left for training.
-We randomly pick 66 images out of it and mix it with 100 randomly picked images from EMNIST dataset.
-1000 images are used from ARDIS test set to measure the ASR.
+We randomly pick 66 images out of it and mix them with 100 randomly picked images from the EMNIST dataset.
+1000 images are used from the ARDIS test set to measure ASR.
 Figure \ref{fig:emnist} shows the images of “7” from the ARDIS dataset.

 \textbf{Sentiment140:} We used 320 tweets with the name Yorgos Lanthimos (YL) a Greek movie director, along with positive sentiment words.
-We keep 200 of them training and 120 for testing and labelled them “negative”.
+We keep 200 of them for training and 120 for testing and labeled them “negative”.
 Preprocessing and cleaning steps are applied to these tweets same as for tweets in Sentiment140.
-Figure \ref{fig:sentiment140} shows the positive tweets on the director YL.
+Figure \ref{fig:sentiment140} shows the positive tweets on YL.

-\textbf{Details about model architecture:}
+\subsection{Details about model architecture}